History of the Web

 By “association”, Bush meant a trail of thought leading from one record to the next via a human-curated link.
 He imagined not just a universal library, but a universal way to record the results of what we learn.

-The concept of hypertext documents linked by hyperlinks was invented in 1964-65 by Project Xanadu, led by Ted Nelson.He was inspired by the long tradition of citation and criticism in academic and literary communities.
+The concept of hypertext documents linked by hyperlinks was invented in 1964–65 by Project Xanadu, led by Ted Nelson.He was inspired by the long tradition of citation and criticism in academic and literary communities.
 The Project Xanadu research papers were heavily motivated by this use case.
 Hypertext is text that is marked up with hyperlinks to other text.A successor called the Hypertext Editing System was the first to introduce the back button, which all browsers now have.
 Since the system only had text, the “button” was itself text.
 Sound familiar?
 A web page is hypertext, and links between web pages are hyperlinks.
-The format for writing web pages is HTML, which is short for HyperText Markup Language.
-The protocol for loading web pages is HTTP, which is short for HyperText Transfer Protocol.
+The format for writing web pages is HTML and the protocol for loading web pages is HTTP, both of which abbreviations contain “HyperText”.
+See Figure 2 for an example of the early Hypertext Editing System.

-This work also formed and inspired one of the key parts of Douglas Engelbart’s mother of all demos, perhaps the most influential technology demonstration in the history of computing.
-That demo not only showcased the key concepts of the web, but also introduced the computer mouse and graphical user interface, both of which are of course central components of a browser UI.That demo went beyond even this.
+This work also formed and inspired one of the key parts of Douglas Engelbart’s mother of all demos, perhaps the most influential technology demonstration in the history of computing (see Figure 3).
+That demo not only showcased the key concepts of the web, but also introduced the computer mouse and graphical user interface, both of which are central components of a browser UI.That demo went beyond even this.
 There are some parts of it that have not yet been realized in any computer system.
 Watch it!

-Doug Engelbart presenting the mother of all demosSRI International, via the Doug Engelbart Institute.
+Figure 3: Doug Engelbart presenting the mother of all demos.
+(SRI International, via the Doug Engelbart Institute.)

 There is of course a very direct connection between this research and the document–URL–hyperlink setup of the web, which built on the hypertext idea and applied it in practice.
 The HyperTIES system, for example, had highlighted hyperlinks and was used to develop the world’s first electronically published academic journal, the 1988 issue of the Communications of the ACM.
 Tim Berners-Lee cites that 1988 issue as inspiration for the World Wide Web,Nowadays the World Wide Web is called just “the web”, or “the web ecosystem”—ecosystem being another way to capture the same concept as “World Wide”.
 The original wording lives on in the “www” in many website domain names. in which he joined the link concept with the availability of the internet, thus realizing many of the original goals of all this work from previous decades.Just as the web itself is a realization of previous ambitions and dreams, today we strive to realize the vision laid out by the web.
 (No, it’s not done yet!)